Toby Mills: Storylines

-Toby first appears as the friend of Dan Hunter (Andrew McNair).
+Toby first appears as the friend of Dan.
 The pair are arrested when they have a fight outside The Dog in the Pond public house with Adam Morgan (David Brown) and Jamie Nash (Stefan Booth).
-Toby moves to the village to help the Hunter family search for Ellie Hunter (Sarah Baxendale), when she went missing in Ibiza.
+Toby moves to the village to help the Hunter family search for Ellie, when she went missing in Ibiza.
 He begins working at The Dog with Izzy Cornwell (Elize du Toit) and begins living there.
 Toby is shocked when Ellie returns to the village.
 Ellie warns Toby that when they had sex she may have given him gonorrhoea.
 Ellie tells her brother, Dan, and her father Les (John Graham Davies), who attack Toby.
 Toby keeps his distance from Ellie.
-He begins dating Mandy Richardson (Sarah Jayne Dunn), but the relationship ends when Toby claims that Mandy is too possessive.
+He begins dating Mandy, but the relationship ends when Toby claims that Mandy is too possessive.
 Toby leaves college and begins to work part-time at The Loft.
 However, Ellie is the manager at The Loft, which resulted in some tension between her and Toby.
-Dan advised Toby to not let her get to him, but with Ellie flirting with The Loft's boss Scott Anderson (Daniel Hyde), Toby could not help feeling jealous.
+Dan advised Toby to not let her get to him, but with Ellie flirting with The Loft's boss Scott, Toby could not help feeling jealous.